 Libertarian Papers welcomes original research from a wide variety of fields, including philosophy, economics, legal theory, political science, history, and social or cultural analysis.
 Papers should be scholarly, well-written, and interesting to the libertarian community, broadly conceived.
-Research articles, distinguished lectures, review essays, and book reviews on any topic related to libertarianism are considered.
-Libertarian Papers strives to publish authors’ ideas in their own words, and authors are expected to submit a polished and professional manuscript.
+Research articles, distinguished lectures, review essays, and book reviews on topics relevant to libertarianism are considered.
+Libertarian Papers strives to publish authors’ ideas in their own words, but authors are expected to submit a polished and professional manuscript.
 After an initial inspection by the editors, manuscripts will be submitted to a double-blind peer review process.
-After review and upon acceptance, we format the article, and add citation and license information beneath your name.
-We generate a PDF and publish it online.

-Please send submissions via email to the Editor (contact).
-Electronic copy only; no fax or hard copies permitted.
-Submissions should be in the form of a Word document, preferably formatted, as specified in Templates and Samples below.
+Please send submissions via email to the Editor (contact); no fax or hard copies permitted.
+Submission of an article implies that it has not been published before and that it is not under consideration for publication anywhere else.
+Submissions should be in the form of a Word document consistent with the specifications below.
 For files too large to email, please contact the Editor to obtain electronic dropbox information.
 Libertarian Papers will not consider more than two submissions from any author, whether sole author or co-author, at any given time.
 Further, the journal will not publish more than two articles by the same author in any one volume.

 Regarding citations to articles in Libertarian Papers: